-Today’s FREE practice worksheet will be in resource library as well, and you can get access to it by filling out the form at the end of this blog post.
+Today’s FREE practice worksheet will be in the resource library as well, and you can get access to it by filling out the form below.
 If you have a word or phrase you’d like to use to practice your lettering, let me know in the comments.
 I’ll be choosing new words every month to create free practice worksheets.

 SUPPLIES I RECOMMEND FOR THIS FREE CALLIGRAPHY PRACTICE SHEET

 These are all the supplies I used on the video above:

 - Free Days of the Week Calligraphy Practice Worksheet.
 You can find it inside my Resource Library.
 Fill out the form at the end of this blog post to get access to it.